tonlone/stock-scraper-fundamental-python/README.md

 -----------------
 1) Run it via a browser, run this python script findstockMainWeb.py and launch http://127.0.0.1:5555/stocks

-Output: will be shown in browser / recommended.txt
+Output: will be shown in browser / <home_dir>/recommended.txt

 2) Run it via command, run this python script findstockMain.py

-Output: will be shown in console
+Output: will be shown in console only